 I recommend suits that are not black, because black is severe.
-I prefer greys, browns, tweeds, etc. Black is not out of the question, however; just make sure that you break it up with the top underneath and the stockings/tights.
+I prefer greys, browns, tweeds, etc. Black is not out of the question, however; just make sure that you break it up with the top underneath and the tights.

 If you wear a skirt, make sure that it stays put and doesn’t twist around.
-I was once at a campus visit at Stanford and halfway through the day realized my skirt had worked its way around 180 degrees, and the zipper and kick pleat (and butt area) was in front….for who knows how long.
+I was once at a campus visit at Stanford and halfway through the day realized my skirt had worked its way around 180 degrees, and the zipper and kick pleat (and butt sag area) was in front….for who knows how long.
 (Is that why I didn’t get the job?)

 Make sure that ALL your clothes are spotless and pristine (and as commenter below points out, freshly dry-cleaned and pressed).
 Do not wear stained or ripped or patched clothes to your campus visit, or any interview setting.

-Make sure ALL your clothes fit you at your current weight.
+Returning to an earlier point, make sure ALL your clothes fit you at your current weight.
 No exceptions.
 If you’ve put on some pounds, buy new clothes.
 Nothing, I repeat, nothing makes you look worse or less professional than too-tight clothes.
 You may not be able to trust yourself on this question (denial and wishful thinking abound), and have a trusted harsh critic review the fit of everything, including the arm-raising test, the bending over test, and the reaching test.

 You may, if you know that you’re a bit of a slob, pack an extra top/shell in your briefcase against the terrible possibility of spilling pizza sauce down your front at lunch.
+I needed this.

 If you have a break after the job talk, and before dinner, possibly back at your hotel, you are lucky and have the option of changing if you wish.
 You may change, but downgrade in formality only slightly.
 You don’t know the conventions of campus and/or the type of restaurant to which you’re being taken, and it’s better to err, for dinner, on the side of dressy.

-Pack all of your regular toiletries, hair products, etc. Do NOT depend on whatever random products you find in small travel sizes at the drug store, or, god forbid, the hotel they put you up at!
+Pack all of your regular toiletries, hair products, etc. Do NOT depend on whatever random products you find in small travel sizes at the drug store, or, god forbid, the hotel they put you up at.
 They will not perform the same!
 You don’t want to end up with weird, flyaway hair or moisturizer that you find out, too late, you’re allergic to, when you’re in the high stakes environment of a campus visit.
 Go to the trouble of getting travel bottles and filling them with your products.

-The next day is likely a short day, but a day still filled with meetings.
+OK, moving on… the next day is likely a short day, but a day still filled with meetings.
 Sometimes this is the day you meet the Dean (on the campuses where this still happens).
 You may downgrade formality slightly, but only slightly, by wearing your dress pants/skirt from the previous day with a sweater, or a different top and jacket or very dressy cardigan.

 Cold Weather Adaptations:

 A chic scarf and nice “grown-up” leather gloves make everyone look good.
-Hats are trickier, because they can leave you looking dissheveled.
+Hats are trickier, because they can leave you looking disheveled.
 Find a style that is not a knit cap or beret, but rather a formed hat that easily pulls on and off with minimal hair disruption.